Idellearner/hardware-club-project/README.md

 WiFi Robo*

+The ideas should be something that solves a real life problem,cheap, easy to understand to the local person.

 tech hat innovators project ideas(2024)
 IDEA NAME                                                       CONPONENTS NEEDED                                                              APPROX BUDGET
 1. to produce light using tesla coil